BlueCutOfficial/BlueCutOfficial/articles/ember-initiative-journey/week-1.md

 - **The AST structures**: An [Abstract Syntax Tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree) is a data structure representing a program has a nodes tree.
 If the piece you want to transform is embedded into complex and potentially customized code, and the way to identify it relates to the code grammar, then this is the way to go.
 The tool [AST Explorer](https://astexplorer.net) is a "must-use" to work with AST, you can copy-paste any valid code in there and select the parsers you use to see the corresponding AST.
 If you are a beginner, this [Babel Plugin Handbook](https://github.com/jamiebuilds/babel-handbook/blob/master/translations/en/plugin-handbook.md#toc-introduction) has good explanations (Babel is just one tool relying on ASTs, but the principle can apply to other contexts like ESLint rules, etc). [recast](https://github.com/benjamn/recast) is one lib you can use to edit your code using AST (1 - read the file with node fs, 2 - parse with recast, 3 - manipulate the AST with recast, 4 - print AST with recast, 5 - rewrite the file with node fs).

-- **Git commands**: If you expect your users to work with git, there are also ways to explore here. `git diff` and `git apply` allow you to print a diff between two files and try to apply a patch.
+- **Git commands**: This insight is more about initializers than codemods.
+If you expect your users to work with git, there are also ways to explore here. `git diff` and `git apply` allow you to print a diff between two files and try to apply a patch.
 Investigating how frameworks and lib initializers prompt you for blueprint options and offer to edit the file when your existing files conflict with the blueprint can be something to investigate.

-🐹 For our classic-to-Vite codemod, we will probably use a mix of all of this.
+🐹 For our classic-to-Vite codemod, we will probably use a mix of text replacements and AST manipulations.

 ## Other tips

 - The command [`npm view`](https://docs.npmjs.com/cli/v7/commands/npm-view) allows you to print information from packages publicly published on npm.
-If you need to check a dependency for update, that's an easy way to retrive the information. 🐹 For our classic-to-Vite codemod, we use it to check if the latest version of a v1 addon is a v2 (using the meta 'ember-addon' from the package.json).
+If you need to check a dependency for updates, that's an easy way to retrieve the information. 🐹 For our classic-to-Vite codemod, we use it to check if the latest version of a v1 addon is a v2 (using the meta 'ember-addon' from the package.json).

 - If you work at the scale of a whole folder, you may need to use node filesystem.
 Two features to know are [`process.cwd()`](https://nodejs.org/docs/latest/api/process.html#processcwd) and [import.meta.url](https://nodejs.org/docs/latest-v15.x/api/esm.html#esm_import_meta_url).
 The first one will help you retrieve from where the node process is executed, and the latter what module you are currently in when its code executes.
 Let's assume I run the codemod in the app folder I want to transform:
 ```js